dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control-v3.0.1.md

 Sets or returns the source of the video.

 > You can use this property to specify an existing video as the source to play which will be processed the same way as the video feed from a live camera.
->
-> When playing an existing video, the camera selection and video selection boxes will be hidden.

 ```typescript
 videoSrc: string | MediaStream | MediaSource | Blob;